AlperAkca79/Python-WhatsApp-Chat-Bot-AI/README.md

 Your word Write the message to be sent here.
 And write as much as you want to send.

 First open 'messages.txt' file.
+And write the message to be sent here.
+And write as much as you want to send.